AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-social-sign-up-share-flow.md

    >
    >In a video share, the thumbnail is generated automatically.

-   If you choose **Add Dynamic content**, the values of the page’s **OpenGraph** tags (og:title, og:caption, and og:description) and the thumbnail are automatically added to Facebook posts.
+   If you choose **Add Dynamic content**, the values of the page's **OpenGraph** tags (og:title, og:caption, and og:description) and the thumbnail are automatically added to Facebook posts.
 See the next step.

    If you choose **Add Static content**, enter the title, caption, description, and upload an image.
 See the next two steps.